Borgring: Description

+one of the best natural ports on Zealand.

 Name

-Borrering is the name of the fortress as well as the area.
+Borrering is the older name of the area; 1682: Borre Ring; 1877 & 1992: Borrering.
 The written sources for this dates back to 1682.

 The name has been subject to some modification through the ages leading to a plethora of variations in different contexts.

-The name may also have been used either to denote the Viking Age fortification itself or the bank immediately east of Gl.
+The name may have been used either to denote the present day location or the bank immediately east of Gl.
 Lellingegård: